 Between them they served 32 years.
 Another stayer was Raelene Hopgood who joined the Band on tenor sax in the early 1980s and spent nearly twenty years as librarian.

-The band has held its rehearsals in a number of venues over the years – the Lutheran Church (the original one next to Southgate Shopping Centre), Wirreanda High School, Port Noarlunga Primary School, Morphett Vale High School, the Noarlunga Uniting Church at Christies Beach, Christies Beach Primary School and now Pilgrim School Aberfoyle Park.
+The band has held its rehearsals in a number of venues over the years – the Lutheran Church (the original one next to Southgate Shopping Centre), Wirreanda High School, Port Noarlunga Primary School, Morphett Vale High School, the Noarlunga Uniting Church at Christies Beach, Christies Beach Primary School, the Aberfoyle Park Primary Schools Campus, and now Good Shepherd Lutheran Church.

 In competition the band was won A grade twice at the State Championships and B grade on a number of occasions including currently.
 It has made good use of both the Hopgood Theatre and the Port Noarlunga Arts Centre; indeed the band was the first organisation to use the Hopgood Theatre for its Southern Bands Festival in 1983.
 It has been a regular feature of carols celebrations in the Theatre, at the South Adelaide Football Club and in Ramsay Place.